 Pandolfo was a standout for the Terriers during his four-year collegiate career, totaling 169 points (79g, 90a).
 He was a 1996 Hobey Baker Award finalist as a senior after recording 67 points (38g, 29a) and was an instrumental part of the Terriers' 1995 national championship while helping lead the Terriers to four straight Frozen Fours, two Beanpot titles and two Hockey East championships.

 LEN QUESNELLE – ASSISTANT COACH

-Len Quesnelle, a 25-year NCAA coaching veteran and most recently an amateur scout for the Detroit Red Wings, is now an assistant coach for the Boston University men’s ice hockey team.
+Len Quesnelle, a 29-year NCAA coaching veteran and formerly an amateur scout for the Detroit Red Wings, enters his fifth season as an assistant coach for the Boston University men’s ice hockey team.

-Quesnelle, who was a standout defenseman at Princeton and later served as head coach of the Tigers, has spent the past four years with the Red Wings after a nine-season stint as an assistant coach at Massachusetts.
+Quesnelle, who was a standout defenseman at Princeton and later served as head coach of the Tigers, spent four years (2013-17) with the Red Wings after a nine-season stint as an assistant coach at Massachusetts.

 Following graduation, he joined Princeton’s coaching staff as an assistant and remained in that role for 12 years before becoming the program’s 14th head coach in 2000.
 His final nine seasons as an assistant were under head coach Don Cahoon, a standout on BU’s first two national championship teams in 1971 and 1972.

 At the helm, Quesnelle became the first coach in Princeton history to lead the Tigers to consecutive seasons of .500-or-better records in ECAC play.